Groucho/groucho/DOCS.md

 }
 ```
 To stash a single user property it's **recommended** to use the `user.property` key format.
 To access user storage, it's **highly recommended** that you ensure the object is available.
-There can be a very small amount of time associated with jQuery + jStorage setup, additionally this keeps JS include order irrelevant which is good for robustness.
+There can be a very small amount of time associated with storage libary setup, additionally this keeps JS include order irrelevant which is good for robustness.

 ```javascript
 (function ($) {